CANTUS-Project/api/source/resource_types.rst

     :>json string id: The "id" of this resource.
     :>json string name: Human-readable name for the resource.
     :>json string description: Brief explanation of the resource.
+    :>json string drupal_path: Optional URL to this resource on the Cantus Drupal instance.

 The following simple resource types use the default fields described above: